gnsalok/go-codes/README.md

 ## Features

-- Diverse Collection: PS-Go covers a wide range of programming exercises, including algorithms, data structures, and common coding challenges, API, Testing, Benchmarking with extensive notes.
+- Diverse Collection: Go Mastermind covers a wide range of programming exercises, including algorithms, data structures, and common coding challenges, API, Testing, Benchmarking with extensive notes.
 - Clear Problem Statements: Each exercise comes with a well-defined problem statement to guide your implementation.
 - Structured Solutions: Solutions are provided with comments to help you understand the thought process and best practices used.
 - Unit Tests: The repository includes unit tests for each exercise, ensuring code correctness.